Ali Dee Theodore: Career

 Theodore released hip hop recordings in the late 1980s and 1990s before focusing on composition and production for film and television.
 He led DeeTown Entertainment, a New York-based music production company.

 According to the box-office database The Numbers, Theodore is credited as executive music producer on three films in the Alvin and the Chipmunks franchise; those films collectively grossed over $1.15 billion worldwide, and the site lists him as ranked #3 by worldwide box office among executive music producers it tracks.

 For Disney’s global Mickey Mouse 90th celebration, Theodore wrote and produced the original single "It's a Good Time" for use across Disney parks and around ABC’s Mickey's 90th Spectacular broadcast.
 In addition, published credits and industry listings cite Theodore's Disney work on multiple franchises and series, including co-writing/producing the Disney Channel single “BAMM” from Zombies and producing "All the Way Up" for Shake It Up: Break It Down (Walt Disney Records).
 Other Disney titles he has worked on include Descendants, Beverly Hills Chihuahua, Kickin’ It, Teen Beach Movie, and Hannah Montana.

-His work also appears on major studio soundtracks such as Despicable Me 4 (2024).
+His work also appears on major studio soundtracks such as Despicable Me 4 (2024), and VeggieTales: Celery Night Fever (2014).